-This blog post was first posted in March 2018, but has been updated and refreshed in February 2020.
+This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

-Not only is the actual HubSpot CMS platform incredibly fast, secure and reliable, but it's also connected to the rest of your marketing, sales and customer service tools — which makes it an incredibly attractive option to many marketing and sales employees.
+Not only is CMS Hub incredibly fast, secure and reliable, but it's also connected to the rest of your marketing, sales and customer service tools — which makes it an incredibly attractive option for marketing and sales employees.

 Who is the HubSpot CMS best suited for?